JimSeker/Architecture/README.md

 `retrofit2Demo` is a very simple example using the retrofit2 ReST API and JSON, instead of httpURLconnection.

-`Retrofit2LiveDataDemo` is a basic attempt at google's user example (on their web pages) using retrofit2 and LiveData.
+`Retrofit2LiveDataDemo` is a basic attempt at Google's user example (on their web pages) using retrofit2 and LiveData.
 This example is still pretty rough, but it does work.
 It uses a private ReST server.  the php backend will be added later on.
 This doesn't use JSON, instead the ReST is a basic CSV.

 `FcmRetrrofit2LiveDemo` is a complex example using many of the examples above that uses a local room database to hold the cache data and receive push updates when the data on the rest service is update.
 It uses firebase messaging as well.